 - Drawing – Place a reference drawing of the electrical controls inside the door of the control panel so anyone servicing the panel can find the right components quickly.

-Perhaps the best way for OEMs and industrial designers to save time and money is to partner with a contract assembly partner with experienced engineers who can review drawings, quickly spot areas for improvement and perfect designs using DfM principles and the latest technologies.
+Perhaps the best way for OEMs and industrial designers to save time and money is to partner with a contract manufacturing partner with experienced engineers who can review drawings, quickly spot areas for improvement and perfect designs using DfM principles and the latest technologies.

-MCL is that kind of partner, and we’re here to help your organization by providing a free design review and cost-saving analysis of your electrical control panel using our proprietary enhancement process.
+MCL Industries is that kind of partner, and we’re here to help your organization by providing a free design review and cost-saving analysis of your electrical control panel using our proprietary enhancement process.
 Simply click the link below to request your review today and, as always, reach out to our team with any questions.